aginies/pvirsh/README.md

   -s, --showgroup       Show group from VM file content

 config:
-  -p CONN, --conn CONN  Connect to the hypervisor (local | ssh) -g GROUP, --group GROUP
+  --conn CONN           Connect to the hypervisor (local | ssh) -g GROUP, --group GROUP
                         Group of VM to use (could be a list separated by ,) -f FILE, --file FILE  Group file to use as yaml file (default will be